DataFire/Integrations/integrations/generated/azure_cognitiveservices/README.md

   * key2 `string`: Gets the value of key 2.

 ### CognitiveServicesAccountKind
-* CognitiveServicesAccountKind `string` (values: Bing.Autosuggest.v7, Bing.CustomSearch, Bing.Search.v7, Bing.Speech, Bing.SpellCheck.v7, ComputerVision, ContentModerator, CustomSpeech, CustomVision.Prediction, CustomVision.Training, Emotion, Face, LUIS, QnAMaker, SpeakerRecognition, SpeechTranslation, TextAnalytics, TextTranslation, WebLM): Required.
+* CognitiveServicesAccountKind `string`: Required.
 Indicates the type of cognitive service account.

 ### CognitiveServicesAccountListResult
 * CognitiveServicesAccountListResult `object`: The list of cognitive services accounts operation response.